teusH/MySense/PyCom/README.MySense.md

 ## Handy info to access the MyCom (LoPy) controller

+MySense is tested on PyCom firmware.
+Make sure one uses the latest firmware as interfaces to PyCom library routines may change over time.
+PyCom *firmware release 1.20.1* and higher introduced smart configuration (device configuration with a PyCom smart phone app and Pybytes.
+From this firmware release wifi LoPy AP will not be permanently activated.
+One has to disable smart configuration and activate wifi at boot time first once.
+See SWcomponents.txt or MySense boot.py for a howto or upload MySense boot.py to the LoPy-4 via the PyCom Expansion board first.

 The easiest way is to install Atom/PyMakr on your computer.
 See the PyCom documentation first.
 Atom in fact will use a telnet and ftp approach to access the PyCom controller either via USB or WiFi.
 Without the MySense scripts loaded the wifi SSID/PASS is LoPy-wlan-HHHH/www.pycom.io.